Cutie mark: Fourth My Little Pony incarnation (2010–2021)

 In Generation 4, cutie marks are a central narrative element, with entire episode plots dedicated to their appearance and significance.
 Ponies display a distinctive symbol on their flank that represented their special ability or defining characteristic.
 For example, Pinkie Pie's cutie mark of balloons reflected her talent as an entertainer and party planner, while Applejack's apple cutie mark symbolized her connection to her family's farming heritage.

-A recurring storyline in the series revolves around the Cutie Mark Crusaders, a group consisting of three fillies—Apple Bloom, Sweetie Belle, and Scootaloo—who had not yet discovered their special talents and thus lacked cutie marks.
+A recurring storyline in the series revolves around the Cutie Mark Crusaders, a group consisting of three fillies—Apple Bloom (sister of Applejack), Sweetie Belle (sister of Rarity), and Scootaloo—who had not yet discovered their special talents and thus lacked cutie marks.
 Throughout the series, young ponies without cutie marks are often referred to as "blank flanks", a term that carries derogatory connotations when used by bullies.
 Diamond Tiara and Silver Spoon frequently use this term to mock the Cutie Mark Crusaders.
 (Note: "Call of the Cutie", "One Bad Apple") The trio form a club dedicated to finding their true callings, with their activities and adventures serving as a recurring plot device throughout many episodes.
 The Crusaders eventually reclaim the pejorative "blank flank" label by embracing their unmarked status as a shared journey rather than a deficiency.
 After several seasons of attempts, the Crusaders finally receive their cutie marks in the episode "Crusaders of the Lost Mark", where they discover their shared talent: helping other ponies find their own special purposes.

 According to design documents, main character Twilight Sparkle was originally conceived with a different cutie mark and hair color during the development stages of Friendship Is Magic.